adi537-gt/delta-demo/README.md

-This is a basic class for git annd github by Apna Colledge
+This is a basic class for git annd github by Apna Colledge.